SIDxSingh/assignment-Aasamedchem/README.md

 We support conversions within weight and volume dimensions.
 Count dimensions do not convert and only support the base unit.

+### I HAVE STRICTLY USED NUMERIC(x,y); Where x is the number of Digits and y is number of digits after decimal

 ### Supported Conversions
 - **Weight**: Base `g`, conversion unit `kg` ($1\text{ kg} = 1000\text{ g}$)
 - **Volume**: Base `mL`, conversion unit `L` ($1\text{ L} = 1000\text{ mL}$)